c-toolbox/C-Play/docs/index.md

 ### Current Features
 These are just some features that set C-Play apart from others media/video players:

+C-Play support videos that are:

+- Stereoscopic (Side-by-side or Top-Bottom) and Monoscopic

+- 180 fulldome / fisheye

+- 360 equirectangular or equiangular cubemap (common on YouTube)

+- Any "flat" video arbitary aspect ratio

+Some technical features:

-- Runs a QT/QML UI application on master computer and small none-UI GLFW/SGCT application on nodes.
+- Runs a QT/QML UI application on master computer and small none-UI GLFW/SGCT application on clients.

-- Sync playback, loading and other properties between master and nodes.
+- Sync playback, loading and other properties between master and clients.

-- Playing audio only on master (support for audio settings, primarily using JACK for multi-channel output to ASIO devices).
+- Playing audio is only available on master.
+C-Play support change of audio output, and is pre-built with support for "JACK", which opens for multi-channel low-latency output to for instance ASIO devices.

-- Loading external audio files as multiple tracks .
+- Loading external audio files as multiple tracks.

-- Tested and used on primarily Windows 10, in domes and other big arenas.

 - Editing and saving playlist and playfiles including all necassary parameters.

-- Introduce "Sections" and associated editor to create bookmarks to jump between clips inside a larger movie.
+- Configure "sections" in a editor to create bookmarks to jump between clips inside a larger movie.

 - Sync video+audio fade in/out

 - HTTP Server API

+- Tested and used on primarily Windows 10, in domes and other big arenas.

 ### Launcher
 To launch application on master+nodes, we use an own developed application called [C-Troll](https://github.com/c-toolbox/C-Troll).